jcollial/ATI-Gamma-Force-Sensor/README.md

 ## Main files description

-- EPOS_Force_Datalogger: Program used to control an EPOS motor driver and collect data from the ATI force sensor
+- `EPOS_Force_Datalogger`: Program used to control an EPOS motor driver and collect data from the ATI force sensor
-- single_motor_control_example: Example code to control the motion of the Maxon motor.
+- `single_motor_control_example`: Example code to control the motion of the Maxon motor.
 ATI force sensor data will not be collected in this example

 ## Installation